Chip in $25 today to help send Jason to Harrisburg

 04

-As a teenager, Jason spearheaded the campaign that made Lower Merion the first Township in Pennsylvania to adopt an LGBTQ-inclusive nondiscrimination ordinance.
-He went on to co-found the Pennsylvania Youth Congress and worked with communities in dozens of towns to pass similar protections.
+Starting as a teenager, Jason spearheaded the campaign that made Lower Merion the first Township in Pennsylvania to adopt an LGBTQ-inclusive nondiscrimination ordinance.
+He went on to co-found the Pennsylvania Youth Congress and has worked for over 15 years leading groundbreaking civil rights advocacy in Harrisburg and with school boards and local governments across the entire state.

 05

-Jason's first major bill was the Pennsylvania Safe Schools (PASS) Act in 2012, which would provide for a large overhaul of how incidents of violence and bullying are handled in Pennsylvania's public schools.
+The first major bill Jason drafted was the Pennsylvania Safe Schools (PASS) Act in 2012, which would provide an overhaul of how incidents of violence and bullying are handled in Pennsylvania's public schools.

 He worked relentlessly on building legislative and public support for the bill — helping to secure over 50 Republicans and over 50 Democrats as cosponsors.
 Having over 100 cosponsors in a fully bipartisan bill is generally unheard of in Harrisburg.